Nontrivial three-sublattice magnetization in the easy-axis spin-1/2 XXZ antiferromagnet on the triangular lattice: Results

 which remains significantly below the classical saturation value $1/2$.
 The extrapolated magnitude of the negative sublattice moment is

 The extrapolated values of $m_1$ and $m_2$ are mutually consistent to within about 1\%, supporting the view that the ordered state remains close to the form $(2m,-m,-m)$ even in the large-anisotropy regime.
-These finite extrapolated moments therefore indicate that the easy-axis state does not approach a trivially saturated collinear Ising configuration as $\Delta \to \infty$.
+These finite extrapolated moments therefore indicate that the easy-axis state does not approach a trivially saturated collinear Ising configuration as the Ising limit is approached from finite $\Delta$.
 Instead, the ordered state remains consistent with a nontrivial three-sublattice state selected from the macroscopically degenerate Ising manifold by quantum fluctuations.

+We emphasize that the limiting procedure discussed here should be distinguished from the strict point $1/\Delta=0$.
+At exactly $1/\Delta=0$, the transverse exchange is absent and the model reduces to the classical triangular-lattice Ising antiferromagnet with a macroscopically degenerate ground-state manifold.
+Thus, the strict $1/\Delta=0$ point is singular, and taking the limit $1/\Delta\to0^+$ in the presence of finite transverse exchange is not equivalent to setting the transverse exchange to zero from the outset.
+The extrapolated moments therefore characterize the state selected by the XXZ Hamiltonian in this $1/\Delta\to0^+$ limiting procedure, rather than a unique ground state of the pure Ising Hamiltonian.

-This behavior is in clear contrast to unfrustrated bipartite antiferromagnets, where the ordered moment approaches the classical Ising limit $1/2$ as the anisotropy increases.
+This behavior is in clear contrast to unfrustrated bipartite antiferromagnets, where the ordered moment approaches the classical Ising limit (1/2) as the anisotropy increases.